nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - **Environment Toggle**: The mock data toggle provides an efficient development workflow but ensure it's disabled in production builds.
 - **Testing Strategy**: Use a combination of unit, widget, and integration tests to verify the new functionality.
 - **CI/CD Integration**: Update CI/CD pipelines to test the new components.
+- **Error Monitoring**: Implement proper error monitoring for production to catch and address issues quickly.

 ### Next Steps
 The immediate next steps are:
-1. Complete the "Edit" functionality to allow users to load historical receipts back into the Create workflow
+1. Complete the implementation of the "Split" step in the Create workflow
 2. Implement the account deletion process with proper security measures
+3. Improve resource cleanup when deleting receipts (removing images from storage)
-3. Finish the auto-save functionality to preserve user progress in the Create workflow
+4. Add proper error handling for edge cases in the Create workflow
-4. Conduct thorough testing across various Android and iOS devices
+5. Implement comprehensive testing across various Android and iOS devices
+6. Add unit tests for the new functionality

 ## UI/UX Considerations